Lethja/blender-appimage/README.md

 ## Build an unlisted version

+Due to the sheer number of releases Blender has `manifest.sh` will only list the latest version in each LTS release as listing every build ever would be impractical.

-To create an AppImage of a Blender version not included in the manifest script's predefined list (such as experimental or archived Blender releases), provide the URL for the hash checksum and the source tarball directly to `mkAppImg.sh`.
+To create an AppImage of a Blender version not listed by `manifest.sh` (such as experimental or archived Blender releases), provide the URL for the hash checksum and the source tarball directly to `mkAppImg.sh`.